 Our solution enables customers to run payroll in Chad while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Chad.

 Your new employee is productive sooner, has a better hiring experience and is 100% dedicated to your team.
 You’ll have peace of mind knowing you have a team of dedicated employment experts assisting with every hire.
 Globalization Partners allows you to harness the talent of the brightest people in more than 185 countries around the world, quickly and painlessly.

 Chad is located in northern Central Africa and is a land-locked country with a large desert area in addition to the second largest wetland area in Africa.
-Chad’s population is over 17.4 million, and they belong to more than 200 ethnic and linguistic groups.
+Chad’s population is over 17 million, and they belong to more than 200 ethnic and linguistic groups.
 The official languages are Arabic and French.
-Chad’s GDP is US 12.95 billion, growing at an annual rate of 2.4%.
-The unemployment rate is 2.26%, and the country’s major exports are oil, gold, and uranium.
+Chad’s GDP is US 11.78 billion, currently declining at an annual rate of 1.2%.
+The unemployment rate is 1.9%, and the country’s major exports are oil, gold, and uranium.
 Chad ranks 182nd on the World Bank’s Ease of Doing Business scale.

 When negotiating terms of an employment contract and offer letter with an employee in Chad, it may be useful to keep the following in mind: